ndwork/dworkLib/ReadMe.txt

-This directory is the dworkLib, a library made by Nicholas Dwork.
+This directory is the dworkLib, a Matlab library made by Nicholas Dwork.
 You can see his website at www.nicholasdwork.com.

 You can get an updated version of the library at the following git link: